 It should be noted that this list of roadside safety features is not all-inclusive and new features may be developed that are not covered by this list.
 Current testing and evaluation procedures may not properly address the critical conditions and impact performance for these new designs.
-Special tests and evaluation criteria may, therefore, be needed for proper evaluation.
+Special tests and evalu- ation criteria may, therefore, be needed for proper evaluation.
 Also, the list does not include barriers or devices intended for other purposes, such as security barriers designed to stop impacting vehicles with little regard for the occupant risk.
-Testing and evaluation requirements for such devices should refer to the appropriate agencies, such as the U.S. Department of State or ASTM specifications.
+Testing and evaluation requirements for such devices should refer to the appropriate agencies, such as the U.S. Department of State or ASTM specifi cations.

-1.5 TEST LEVELS
+TEST LEVELS

 Longitudinal barriers may be tested to six test levels and other roadside features may be tested to three test levels.
 A test level is defined by impact conditions (speed and angle of approach) and the type of test vehicle (ranging in size from a small car to a fully loaded tractor-trailer truck), as summarized in Table 1-1.
-The first three test levels are limited to passenger vehicles while the last three incorporate some form of heavy truck.
+The fi rst three test levels are limited to passenger vehicles while the last three incorporate some form of heavy truck.
 Note that longitudinal barriers are the only safety features for which all six test levels are defined at this time.
-All other safety features are designed exclusively for passenger vehicles, such as automobiles and light trucks.
-A feature designed and tested for a low test level would generally be used on a low-speed, low-volume, or both roadway such as a rural collector, local road, or urban street.
-A feature designed and tested for a high test level would typically be used on a high- speed, high-volume, or both, roadway, such as a freeway.
+All other safety features are designed exclusively for passenger vehicles such as automobiles and light trucks.
+A feature designed and tested for a low test level would generally be used on a low-speed, low-volume, or both, roadway such as a rural collector, local roads, or urban street.
+A feature designed and tested for a high test level would typically be used on a high- speed, high-volume, or both, roadway such as a freeway.
 It must also be noted that features that meet a given test level will generally have different performance characteristics.
 Although a rigid barrier and a flexible barrier can be designed to satisfy a given test level, they will have different applications.
 The rigid barrier will produce higher vehicle decelerations and prevent any lateral deflection while the flexible barrier will produce lower accelerations, allow large lateral deflections, and be less likely to redirect the impacting vehicle back toward the travelway.
-Further, there are different performance classifications for some safety features, such as crash cushions.
+Further, there are different performance classifi - cations for some safety features, such as crash cushions.
 For example, a crash cushion can be designed to redirect a vehicle impacting the side of the cushion (termed a redirective crash cushion), or it can be designed to decelerate the vehicle to a stop when impacted on the side (termed a non-redirective crash cushion).
 Both designs can be made to satisfy a given test level.

-While the guidelines were formulated purposely to offer the user considerable latitude in the design and testing of a feature, it is not the purpose nor is it within the purview of this document to determine where a feature, satisfying a given test level and having specific performance characteristics, would find appropriate applications along the nation’s roadways.
+While the guidelines were formulated purposely to offer the user considerable latitude in the design and testing of a feature, it is not the purpose, nor is it within the purview of this document, to determine6 | Manual for Assessing Safety Hardware

+where a feature, satisfying a given test level and having specifi c performance characteristics, would

+fi nd appropriate applications along the nation’s roadways.
 That determination rests with the transportation agency responsible for the design, operation, and maintenance of the roadway.

 TABLE 1-1.
 Test Levels